Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: Discussion

-In the context of adiabatic transfer in a SSH model, external sources such as diagonal disorder acting over on-site energies can break chiral symmetry, while hopping disorder preserves chiral symmetry~\cite{PhysRevB.99.035146}.
-In our non-adiabatic protocol, chiral symmetry is intentionally broken by adding CD drivings between atoms from the same sublattice~\cite{PhysRevB.99.035146,PhysRevLett.123.126401}.
-To assess the robustness of our non-adiabatic protocol against deviations from the reference Hamiltonian~\eqref{eq:ssh}, we examine the probability of transferring the edge state using a modified Hamiltonian:
+In the context of adiabatic transfer in an SSH model, external sources such as diagonal disorder acting over on-site energies can break chiral symmetry, while hopping disorder preserves chiral symmetry~\cite{PhysRevB.99.035146}.
+In our nonadiabatic protocol, chiral symmetry is intentionally broken by adding CD driving between atoms from the same sublattice~\cite{PhysRevB.99.035146,PhysRevLett.123.126401}.
+To assess the robustness of our nonadiabatic protocol against deviations from the reference Hamiltonian [Eq.~\eqref{eq:ssh}], we examine the probability of transferring the edge state using a modified Hamiltonian:

 where